Hiring a Contractor for Your Kitchen Remodel

 A kitchen remodel is a huge investment.
 Hiring a contract who will do a good job makes all the difference for how well the job turns out.
 In addition, the contractor you hire will determine what your experience throughout construction will be like.

 Hire the right contractor, and you can relax knowing that your project is in good hands.
 Hire the wrong one and you could be facing problems, from unfinished work to being sued if workers aren’t paid.

 Who is Responsible for Hiring the Contractor?

-Ideally, you, the homeowner, hire the contractor.
+You, the homeowner, are responsible for hiring the contractor.
 You may choose to go with a contractor your kitchen designer recommends and uses regularly.